Empirical Bayes in Bayesian learning: understanding a common practice: Limit behavior of the MMLE

-In light of Corollary \ref{cor:miss}, the convergence result $\hatl_n \to \lambda^*$ given in Corollary \ref{cor:MMLE_kl} has the following implications.
-When $k_1=0$ and $\Pi_{\lambda^*} = \delta_{\theta_0}$ is degenerate at $\theta_0$, the infimum value of $KL( p_{\theta_0}^{(n)} \Vert m_\lambda^{(n)})$ is zero and attained as $\lambda $ approaches $\lambda^*$ (Corollary \ref{cor:miss}\ref{res:sing}), in which case MMLE reaches the hyperparameter choice for which the KL information loss is null.
-More subtly, whenever $k_1>0$, the minimum information loss with MMLE remains positive (Corollary \ref{cor:miss}\ref{res:mult}).
+In light of Corollary \ref{cor:miss}, the convergence result above implies that, when there is no regular component in the prior and $\sup_\lambda \pi_\lambda(\theta_0)= \infty$ occurs because the prior degenerates at $\theta_0$, i.e. $\Pi_{\lambda^*{(\theta_0)}} = \delta_{(\theta_0)}$, then the MMLE approaches the hyperparameter choice for which the KL information loss is null (Corollary \ref{cor:miss}\ref{res:sing}); more subtly, whenever $\mathcal{I}_\infty \neq \{1, \ldots,k\}$, the minimum KL information loss with MMLE remains positive (Corollary \ref{cor:miss}\ref{res:mult}).